THE PRODUCT:

 KEY FACTS:

 In commercial and industrial buildings, the most common fixture in the market is four feet long.
-Technology options for improving the efficiency of fluorescent lamp ballasts include improved components (transformers, diodes, capacitors, and transistors) and improved circuit design.
+Technology options for improving the efficiency of fluorescent lamp ballasts include improved components (transistors, diodes, and capacitors) and improved circuit design.